-- Applicable program: PAHP - Personnel responsible: An independent third party is contracted to perform this activity/audit. - Detailed description of activity: The State has hired an independent assessor to assess quality of care, access to services, financial integrity and accountability and cost-effectiveness of this waiver service. - Frequency of use: One time per waiver period for the first two waiver periods. - How it yields information about the area(s) being monitored: The independent assessment is be used to monitor timely access, financial integrity and accountability, and quality of care.
+- Applicable program: PAHP - Personnel responsible: An independent third party is contracted to perform this activity/audit. - Detailed description of activity: The State has hired an independent assessor to assess quality of care, access to services, financial integrity and accountability and cost-effectiveness of this waiver service. - Frequency of use: One time per waiver period during the third year of the waiver.

+• How it yields information about the area(s) being monitored: The independent assessment is be used to monitor timely access, financial integrity and accountability, and quality of care.